-How to Modify Your WordPress Theme Header and Footer
+How to Modify WordPress Theme Header and Footer

-How to Modify Your WordPress Theme Header and Footer
+How to Modify WordPress Theme Header and Footer

 If you want to take the easy route, there are plenty of WordPress plugins to modify the header and footer.
 If you would rather not install yet another plugin, read on…

-How do you edit Headers and Footers in WordPress?
+How Do You Modify WordPress Headers and Footers in WordPress?

-WordPress uses a simple templating system where all header content is contained in a piece of code stored in the header.php template file.
-Likewise, footer content is stored in the footer.php file.
-The code in these files is mostly plain HTML with bits of PHP code (template tags) that display the metadata dynamically.
+WordPress employs a straightforward templating system.
+It stores all header content in a code segment within the header.php template file, and, correspondingly, footer content is stored within the footer.php file.
+The code in these files is primarily plain HTML with scattered bits of PHP code (template tags) that dynamically display metadata.

-The basic WordPress header has two parts: the topmost part is the meta-header part where you can insert meta-data tags for SEO purposes.
-It also contains links to the theme’s stylesheets.
-The lower part of the header contains all your branding info (company or website name, logo, and tagline).
+The header of a WordPress website is divided into two parts.
+The first part is the meta-header where you can add meta-data tags for SEO optimization.
+This section also includes links to the theme’s stylesheets.
+The second part of the header is where you can display your branding information such as the name of your company or website, your logo, and tagline.

-The classic footer also has two main sections: the topmost section contains the sitemap, social buttons, privacy policy, legal disclaimers and other important info about your website while the lower part contains copyright info and the date.
-However, you can divide your footer into multiple columns rather than two horizontal rows.
+A website’s footer typically consists of two primary sections.
+The top section includes the sitemap, social media buttons, privacy policy, legal disclaimer, and other important information about the website.
+The lower section consists of the copyright information and the date.
+However, if desired, the footer can be divided into multiple columns instead of two horizontal rows.

 Edit WordPress Header Code

-In this brief tutorial, I’ll show you how to insert a custom logo into the header of the TwentyThirteen theme.
+In this brief tutorial, We’ll show you how to insert a custom logo into the TwentyThirteen theme’s header.

-The first step is to setup a child theme for the TwentyThirteen theme:
+The first step is to set a child theme for the TwentyThirteen theme:

-Copy and paste your theme’s header.php file into your child theme’s folder.
+Copy and paste your theme’s header.php file into your child’s theme’s folder.
 This is what you’ll be editing rather than the main copy.
-However, you will not actually be doing any editing here.
-All changes will be done in the stylesheet.
+However, you will not actually be editing here.
+All changes will be made to the style sheet.

 WordPress Theme Header and Footer page2